NVDA official logo NVDA

 leadership logo Leadership and Structure

-NVIDIA is led by its co-founder and CEO Jensen Huang.
-The company operates with a functional organizational structure, with key leaders overseeing engineering, marketing, finance, and other critical departments.
-The emphasis is on innovation and deep technical expertise.
+NVIDIA is led by its co-founder and CEO, Jensen Huang.
+The company operates with a functional organizational structure, with departments dedicated to engineering, marketing, sales, and operations, all reporting up through executive leadership.

 Top Products and Market Share